 The Stony Brook University (SBU) Senate commissioned the SBU Center for Survey Research to conduct a survey of attitudes towards the Public Higher Education Empowerment and Innovation Act (PHEEIA) among full-time faculty and non-teaching professional (NTP) staff currently belonging to the United University Professions (UUP, also called the 08 Bargaining Unit).
+The sample included full-time faculty and non-teaching professional (NTP) staff from the areas of Arts and Sciences, School of Marine and Atmospheric Sciences, School of Journalism, East and West Campus Libraries, Health Sciences Center, College of Engineering and Applied Sciences, and Stony Brook Southampton.

 The survey was conducted from March 25 to March 31, 2010.
-Among the 1,508 (1,026 faculty and 448 NTPs) invited to participate, 449 completed the survey (333 faculty and 116 NTPs), resulting in a good response rate of 30%.
+Among the 1,474 (1,026 faculty and 448 NTPs) invited to participate, 449 completed the survey (333 faculty and 116 NTPs), resulting in a good response rate of 30%.
 The response rate was slightly higher among faculty (33%) than staff (26%), and was roughly equivalent between the east and west campuses.
 Among faculty, response rates were somewhat higher among full (38%) than associate (32%), or assistant professors (29%), but lower among full-time instructors and lecturers (15%).
 Overall, the survey respondents are broadly representative of the population of full-time faculty and staff in the 08 Bargaining Unit.